fejbl2/inqool-interview/README.md

 - The implementation took me 3 hours exactly
 - Sadly, I did not have more time to implement remaining features
 - However, the users page is fully working, and the animals page would be a copy
+- The InQool API does not set appropriate CORS headers, so there is **env variable VITE_USE_MOCK**.
+  - intentionally committed to the repository so that things work out of the box

 Future extensions: